idaanna/react/README.md

 - [ ] Implement responsive design.

 **Submission**
-- [ ] A link to the deployed project.
+- [X] A link to the deployed project. - https://stalwart-druid-e07575.netlify.app/
 - [ ] A screenshot of the homepage
 - [ ] A screenshot of the project creation page
 - [ ] A screenshot of the project creation form